bentfryingpan/Jadestone/README.md

 1. The Initial Sync

 When you first open the app, it will silently download and optimize the Destiny 2 Manifest Database in the background.
-Once the bottom left status bar says "System Ready", you are good to go!
+Once the bottom-left status bar reads "System Ready", you are good to go!

 2. Fetching Your History